krishna9787/RBC-Project/README.md

 1. onStart method invokes methods before running TestNG Suite
 2. onFinish method invokes methods after running TestNG Suite

+AbstractTest
+@BeforeClass and @AfterClass handled

+Please note
+browser value is passed to all methods to support parallel testing on multiple browsers

 # Changes to be made in the code before starting execution: below mentioned point to be followed
-After you download the project, edit the System.Setproperty(as per local machine setting) for chromedriver.exe and geckodriver.exe in below mentioned file src/test/java > commonFunctions > HandleDriver
+After you download the project, edit chromedriver and geckodriver path in setup.properties file

 # How to start execution
 Right click testng.xml file and Select RunAs>TestNG Suite.